 The application of oil paint is striated and sedimented, forming shadowy surface accretions.
 Her treatment of rock surfaces at times suggests human figuration, revealing an understanding of the body and portraiture.
 The works in this show are an evocation of a specific place, a site of crater lakes and exposed volcanic rocks, cinder-like scoria with curious brown black or purple-red hues.
 These have been animated through flashes of spatial memory.
 Embedded within the work is an expansive notion of time traced through the geological record.

-Madeleine Peters grew up in Warrnambool and has studied painting at RMIT, Melbourne.
-She is a two-time winner of the Warrnibald portrait prize and has been active curating and exhibiting in the south-west region of Victoria.
+Madeleine Peters grew up in Warrnambool and began studying her BFA in painting at RMIT, Melbourne and has continued her studies at Victorian College of the Arts.
+She is a two-time winner of the Warrnibald Portrait Prize, a finalist in the Len Fox Painting Award and has been active curating and exhibiting in the south-west region of Victoria.
 This is her first solo show at The Egg & Dart.

 Opening night Friday 13th April, 6-8pm